SabbaPerween/Form-Generator/ARCHITECTURE.md

 The PostgreSQL database is the heart of the system.
 The schema is designed to be relational and scalable.

-**(Suggestion: For a top-tier submission, use a tool like dbdiagram.io to create an ERD image from the schema below and embed it here.)**
-`[Entity-Relationship Diagram Image]`

 ### Key Tables